alirezabonab/ts-lerna-yarn-workspaces/readme.md

 ---
 **What I have done:**
-The file tree is good, every project lives under Code folder either in apps or libs.
+The file tree is good, every project lives under code folder either in apps or libs.
 libs contains the shared code.
 There is only one Dockerfile for all projects and through BUILD_CONTEXT argument it identifies the app to install
 The `docker-compose` file holds all apps and mounts the libs and target app folder into the docker container in order to have hot reloading